maxamel/GDHChat/README.md

 # Overview

-This was written mainly as a learning experience.
 After developing with Java Swing for many years I wanted to explore the possibilities of JavaFX, and I'm grateful I did.
 A whole new world was uncovered before my eyes.
 The intention was to make a software project which would follow the high-cohesion, low-coupling principle.
 If anyone has doubts or questions regarding the design and code please raise an issue, I'd be happy to hear.